steelbrain/linter/docs/types/indie-linter-v2.md

 **A**:

 *   `setMessages` replaces the last stored messages for the given `filePath` for your delegate.
-All messages provided must have the same `location.path` as the given `filePath`.
+All messages provided must have the same `location.file` as the given `filePath`.

 *   `setAllMessages` replaces the list of messages Linter has stored for your